ilyaglow/remotevbox-machinery-docs/README.md

 # Network hardening

-## Restrict ssh access to the Cuckoo VM
+## Restrict access to host interface

-## Restrict access to vboxwebservice
+* to vboxwebservice only from Cuckoo VM

 ## Restrict access to Cuckoo VM
+* to resultserver from `192.168.56.0/24` subnet
+* to ssh and Cuckoo web from `192.168.56.1` only